kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 ### §45.16   Marking of life-limited parts.

-When requested by a person required to comply with §43.10 of this chapter, the holder of a type certificate or design approval for a life-limited part must provide marking instructions, or must state that the part cannot be practicably marked without compromising its integrity.
+When requested by a person required to comply with [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.10   Disposition of life-limited aircraft parts.|§43.10]] of this chapter, the holder of a type certificate or design approval for a life-limited part must provide marking instructions, or must state that the part cannot be practicably marked without compromising its integrity.

 \[Doc.
 No. FAA-200-8017, 67 FR 2110, Jan.
 15, 2002, as amended by Amdt.
 45-26, 74 FR 53395, Oct.
 16, 2009\]